xuzhemin926/testGit/readme.txt

 Git is free software distributed under the GPLGit is free software distributed under the GPL..

 Git is free software distributed under the GPL.
+Git is free software distributed under the Git is free software distributed under the GPL.Git is free software distributed under the GPL.Git is free software distributed under the GPL.